Design a Pipeline

 Summary

-Design a data transformation Pipeline and generate a report - all using a low-code interface for Apache Spark.
+Design a data transformation Pipeline and generate a report - all using a visual to code interface for Apache Spark.

 Description